-Osgoode's Certificate in Fundamentals of Indigenous Peoples and Canadian Law was created to help you understand this complex and vitally important body of law.
-It is a deep dive into the knowledge and content needed to be able to work more effectively when dealing with these complex legal issues.
+Osgoode’s Certificate in Fundamentals of Indigenous Peoples and Canadian Law was created to help you understand this complex and vitally important body of law.
+It is a concise, deep dive into the knowledge and strategies you need to be able to work more thoughtfully and effectively when dealing with Indigenous law issues.

 Throughout the program there will be ample opportunity for questions, discussion and debate.